Nassiri37/qb-policejob-break-cuffs-function/README.md

 # qb-policejob-break-cuffs-function
+Currently supports ox_lib skillcheck / ps-ui / circleminigame by trclassic92
+Gives Cop/Player notifications when cuffs are broken Players in laststand/dead dont have the option to break cuffs After player beats Config.MaxCuffAttempts the next time they are cuffed they wont be shown a minigame and will be cuffed

 # Add to Config.lua
 Config.Minigame = "circleminigame" -- "lib.skillcheck" or "ps-ui" or "circleminigame"
+Config.MaxCuffAttempts = 3 -- Or however many you want

+-- ox_lib skillcheck
+Config.Keys = {'W','A','S','D'}
+Config.Difficulty = {'easy','easy','easy'} -- easy, medium, hard // can add as many more as you want or less

+-- ps-ui
+Config.Circles = 3 -- How many circles
+Config.ms = 10 -- How fast or slow it passes

+-- circleminigame by trclassic92
+Config.Time = math.random(6,10) -- // can be solid number or math random ex.
+Config.Time = 5
+Config.TRCircles = math.random(2, 5) -- // can be solid number or math random ex.
+Config.TRCircles = 5

 # Add to server/main.lua
 RegisterNetEvent('notifyCuffBreak', function(playerId)